Sebastienlejeune/Covid-19-face-shield/README.md

 # Overview
-This repository all the resources to be able to print a face shield with a 3D printer to help people to fight against the Covid-19.
+This repository contains all the resources to be able to print a face shield with a 3D printer to help people to fight against the Covid-19.

 It was created by Philippe BAUER from Thales.